-What are some of the common diseases of pet turtles?
+What are some of the common diseases of pet box turtles?

-Common conditions of pet turtles include Vitamin A deficiency, respiratory diseases, abscesses, shell infections and fractures, and parasites.
+Common conditions of pet turtles include vitamin A deficiency, respiratory diseases, abscesses, shell infections, shell fractures, and parasites.

 What are the signs of these diseases?

-Vitamin A deficiency (hypovitaminosis A) occurs from feeding turtles an inappropriate diet.
-Turtles fed iceberg lettuce, an all meat diet, or poor quality commercial diets are likely to develop hypovitaminosis A. Lack of Vitamin A produces changes in the epidermis (outer layer of the skin), and in the mucous membranes and mucus-producing glands of the mouth, eyes and upper respiratory tract.
-Symptoms of Vitamin A deficiency include a lack of appetite, lethargy, swelling of the eyelids (often with a pus-like discharge), swelling of the ear (actually an ear abscess) and respiratory infections.
+Vitamin A deficiency (hypovitaminosis A) occurs as a result of feeding turtles an inappropriate diet.
+Turtles that are fed iceberg lettuce, an all-meat diet, or a poor-quality commercial diet are most likely to develop hypovitaminosis A. Lack of vitamin A produces changes in the epidermis (outer layer of the skin) and in the mucus-producing glands and membranes lining the mouth, eyes, kidneys, and upper respiratory tract.
+Symptoms include a lack of appetite, lethargy, swelling of the eyelids (often with a pus-like discharge), swelling of the ear (due to the formation of an ear abscess), kidney failure, and respiratory infections.

-In turtles, most respiratory infections are caused by bacteria and often are secondary to a Vitamin A deficiency.
-Turtles with respiratory infections may have excess mucus in their oral cavities (seen as bubbles in the mouth), nasal discharges, lethargy, loss of appetite, wheezing, extension of the neck to breathe, and open-mouth breathing or gasping.
+In turtles, most respiratory tract infections are caused by bacteria and are often secondary to vitamin A deficiency.
+Turtles with respiratory infections may have excess mucus in their mouths (seen as bubbles in the mouth, nose, and eyes), nasal discharge, lethargy, loss of appetite, wheezing, extension of the neck to breathe, and open-mouth breathing or gasping.

-An abscess is a pus-filled swelling within a tissue of the body.
-In pet turtles, abscesses appear as hard tumor-like swellings anywhere on or in the pet's body.
-Reptile pus is usually very hard and dry with the texture and consistency of cottage cheese.
-Abscesses often occur in the ears of turtles, and they appear as a large swelling at the side of the head just behind the eye.
+Abscesses (infected, pus-filled swellings within a tissue of the body appear as hard, tumor-like swellings anywhere on the skin or within the pet's body.
+Reptile pus is usually very thick and dry, with the texture and consistency of cottage cheese.
+Abscesses often develop in turtles’ ears, and they appear as large swellings on the sides of the head, just behind the eyes.
 Abscesses in turtles are often related to vitamin A deficiency.

 Shell infections (shell rot) with bacteria, fungi, or parasites are often encountered in turtles.
-These bacterial or fungal infections are often secondary to trauma, burns, or bites.
-Some of these infections can penetrate deep into the body of the shell, causing deep ulcers or pitting on the body of the shell.
-Remember that the outer (keratin) layer of the shell protects the live bone underneath; the shell is an extremely important form of protection for the inner organs which are located beneath the shell.
+These infections are often secondary to trauma, burns, or bites.
+Some of these infections can penetrate deep into the layers of the shell, causing ulcers or pitting of the shell or extension into the bone below.
+The outer (keratin) layer of the shell protects the live bone underneath; the shell is an extremely important form of protection for the inner organs which are located beneath the shell.

-Internal parasites, such as roundworms, are common in pet turtles.
-In most cases, parasitic infections cause no clinical signs; they are detected on a routine fecal examination.
-In severe infestations, intestinal parasites may cause diarrhea or weight loss.
+Gastrointestinal parasites, such as roundworms, are common in pet turtles.
+In many cases, parasitic infections do not cause any clinical signs; they are detected on a routine fecal examination.
+With severe infection, parasites may cause diarrhea or weight loss and may require treatment.

 How can I tell if my turtle is sick?

-Signs of disease in turtles may be specific for a certain disease, such as nasal discharge in the case of a respiratory infection.
-More commonly, signs of illness are non-specific, such as a turtle with anorexia (lack of appetite) and lethargy, which can be seen with many diseases.
-If your pet turtle shows ANY deviation from normal, you should be concerned and schedule an immediate evaluation by your veterinarian.
+Signs of disease in turtles may be specific for certain diseases, such as nasal discharge in the case of a respiratory infection.
+More commonly, signs of illness are non-specific, such as a turtle with lack of appetite and lethargy, which can be seen with many diseases.
+Any turtle who shows a deviation from normal should be evaluated by a veterinarian.

 How are turtle diseases treated?

 Respiratory infections are most often caused by bacteria.
-Many of these turtles also have Vitamin A deficiency that requires treatment.
-Your veterinarian may want recommend radiographs (X-rays), blood tests and cultures to determine the cause of the infection.
-Treatment for respiratory infections involves antibiotics, which may be given orally, as injections, or possibly as nose drops.
-Sick turtles may require intensive care, including fluid therapy and force-feeding in the hospital.
+Many turtles with respiratory tract infections also have underlying vitamin A deficiency that requires correction.
+Your veterinarian may recommend taking radiographs (X-rays) and running blood tests and cultures to determine the cause of the infection.
+Treatment of respiratory tract infections usually involves administration of antibiotics orally, through injection, or possibly as nose drops.
+Very sick turtles may require intensive care, including fluid therapy and force feeding at your veterinary hospital.

 Abscesses are treated surgically.
-The abscess is opened, the pus is drained and the affected tissue is flushed with a medicated cleansing solution.
-A culture of the abscess may be needed to determine the type of bacteria that caused the abscess.
-Topical medication, oral or injectable antibiotics may also be required.
+The abscess is opened, pus is drained, and the affected tissue is flushed with a medicated cleansing solution.
+A culture of the abscess is typically recommended to determine the type of bacteria that is causing the abscess.
+Topical medication, plus oral or injectable antibiotics, may also be required.

-Shell fractures can usually be repaired by your veterinarian.
-Infections can be challenging to treat but usually involve performing microscopic analysis and culture to identify what type of organism (bacteria or fungus) is causing the problem, thoroughly cleaning the shell and using the appropriate antibiotic.
+Veterinarians often can repair shell fractures.
+Shell infections can be challenging to treat but usually involve performing microscopic analysis and culture to identify what type of organism (virus, bacteria, or fungus) is causing the problem, thoroughly cleaning the shell, and treating with appropriate medications.

-Parasites are treated with the appropriate deworming medication.
-The type of parasite identified on the microscopic fecal examination will determine which drug is needed.
+Gastrointestinal parasites are treated with deworming medications.
+The type of parasite identified on a microscopic analysis of the stool will determine which drug is needed.